simonmichael/hledger/hledger/hledger.m4.md

 #### Auto-detected account types

-If you happen to use common english top-level account names, you may not need to declare account types, as they will be detected automatically using the following rules:
+As a fallback, when account types are not declared, hledger guesses them by looking for some common english top-level account names:

 <!-- monospace to work around https://github.com/simonmichael/hledger/issues/1573 -->
 ```
- If account's name matches this regular expression:                 | its type is:
+ If account's name matches this case insensitive regular expression:| its type is:
 ------------------------------------------------------------------- | ------------
  ^assets?(:|$)                                                      |
    and does not contain regexp (investment|receivable|:A/R|:fixed)  | Cash